 Dorian tied the record for the strongest storm ever recorded in the Atlantic and was the strongest to ever hit the Bahamas.
 Part of the reason the damage is so widespread is because Dorian slowed to a 1-mile-per-hour crawl over the islands, pounding them for nearly 48 hours with torrential rains and winds that can tear apart buildings.

 What happened in the Bahamas?

-Bahamas prime minister Hubert Minnis has said that the damage on the islands is “unprecedented” and that the Bahamas are in “the midst of a historical tragedy.”3
+Bahamas prime minister Hubert Minnis has said that the damage on the islands is “unprecedented” and that the Bahamas are in “the midst of a historical tragedy.”

 The Abaco Islands and Grand Bahama Island in particular suffered catastrophic damage.
 The Abacos are a sparsely populated chain of islands, cays and rocks that are mostly inhabited by fishermen, manual laborers and Haitian immigrants.
-The prime minister has said that reports there are that “whole towns have been wiped out and devastated.”4 Officials have warned that the death toll could be very high.
+Whole towns have been wiped out on Great Abaco Island, and officials have warned that the death toll could be very high.